 How many days to stay in Santorini

 We stayed for six days and seven nights.
 There was not even a single dull moment in those six days.
-You can stay up to 10 days if you want to explore the island thoroughly.
-However, if you are thinking of hitting the main spots like Oia and Fira, two full days are enough.
-Read our post” 20 Best Things to do in Santorini” to decide your plan.
+You can stay up to 10 days to explore the island thoroughly.
+However, two full days are enough if you are thinking of hitting the main spots like Oia and Fira.
+Read our” 21 Best Things to do in Santorini” post to decide your plan.

 Is Santorini an expensive holiday?

 If you like to save money like us, stay in areas like Perissa or Pyrgos, take public buses, and eat at smaller restaurants away from the tourist trails.
-By doing so, we needed 90-100 Euro per day for two of us excluding accommodation and including everything else.
+By doing so, we needed 90-100 Euro per day for the two of us, excluding accommodation and everything else.